fishpercolator/silverblue-tilt/README.md

 It will:

 1. Check you have the latest versions of kubectl, kind, helm and tilt and install them into your `~/.local/bin` if not.
-2. [TODO] Create a Kind control plane container and registry if they don't already exist
+2. Create a Kind control plane container and registry if they don't already exist
-3. [TODO] Start these pods if they have been stopped
+3. Start these pods if they have been stopped

 # Future ideas